What is Conjunctivitis?

 - Sandy or scratchy feeling in the eye

 Usually, conjunctivitis does not directly affect vision, but changes in vision may occur because of excessive watering or discharge.

 Significant changes in vision should be brought to the attention of an ophthalmologist, as many other more serious conditions can cause symptoms similar to those of conjunctivitis.

 Diagnosis and Treatment of Conjunctivitis

 Good hygiene can help prevent the spread of infectious conjunctivitis.
-Measures include:
+Practice good behaviors such as:

 - Keeping hands away from eyes

 - Replacing eye make-up frequently

 - Do not share towels, eye make-up, handkerchiefs, or eye drops